FrustratedGameDev/project2/README.md

 # Bad Smells
 What bad smells can we detect using the above features?
 * Large number of commits close to a milestone deadline
+* Were there labels that were only used once?